karayabin/universe-snapshot/universe/Ling/Light_Kit_Admin_Generator/personal/mydoc/pages/lkagen-configuration-example.md

         # It's an absolute path.
         # The tag {app_dir} can be used, and will be replaced with the actual "application root directory".
         target_file: {app_dir}/config/data/{$plugin}/bmenu/main_menu/generated/lka_mainmenu_generated_1.byml

+        # The menu generator can operate in two different modes, which affects how the menu configuration is generated.
+        # By default (i.e. mode=default), the menu generator assumes that you want to generate menu configs for plugin
+        # that use "direct injection" (see the Light_BMenu conception notes for more details),
+        # and the generated array contains the menu items as entries.
+        #
+        # However, if you rely on the "host" to add the menu items for you, you should use to "plugin" mode, in which
+        # it's assumed that your plugin has only one table prefix, and in which case the parent menu item's properties
+        # are direct children of the generated menu config.
+        #
+        # The possible values are: default|plugin (default=default)
+        #
+        mode: default

         # By default, we generate routes using the controller_hub service (to avoid having too many routes).